Non-reductive geometric invariant theory and hyperbolicity: Non-reductive geometric invariant theory

 \section{Non-reductive geometric invariant theory}

-In \cite{bdhk2} an extension of Mumford's classical GIT is developed for linear actions of a non-reductive linear algebraic group with internally graded unipotent radical over an algebraically closed field $\kk$ of characteristic 0.
+In \cite{bdhk2} an extension of Mumford's classical GIT is developed for linear actions of a non-reductive linear algebraic group with internally graded unipotent radical over an algebraically closed field $\kk$ of characteristic 0; the results are summarised and slightly extended in \cite{bkcoh}.
+In this section we will follow the definitions of \cite{bkcoh} and quote its results.

 \begin{definition} We say that a linear algebraic group $H = U \rtimes R$ has {\em internally graded unipotent radical} $U$ if there is a central one-parameter subgroup $\l:\GG_m \to Z(R)$ of the Levi subgroup $R$ of $H$ such that the adjoint action of $\GG_m$ on the Lie algebra of $U$ has all its weights strictly positive.
 Then $\hat{U} = U \rtimes \l(\GG_m)$ is a normal subgroup of $H$ and $H/\hU \cong R/\l(\GG_m)$ is reductive. \end{definition}